hey-granth/Flask-Blog/personal-references/notes.md

 ### Summary
 Static methods are useful for grouping related functions within a class without relying on instance or class-specific data.
 Use `@staticmethod` to define them.

+---
+## Transport Layer Security

+Transport Layer Security (TLS) is a cryptographic protocol that ensures secure communication over a network.
+It provides:

+- **Encryption**: Protects data from being read by unauthorized parties.
+- **Authentication**: Verifies the identity of communicating parties.
+- **Integrity**: Ensures data is not altered during transmission.

+TLS is widely used in web browsers, email, messaging, and other applications to protect sensitive information like passwords and credit card details.
+It is the successor to Secure Sockets Layer (SSL).